zcaicaros/RLGNN-JSSP/README.md

 pip install plotly==5.5.0
 pip install networkx==2.6.3
 ```
+The environment is based on their [code](https://github.com/Junyoungpark/pyjssp)

 ## Progress
 - [x] Environment rollout using random policy
 - [x] Reimplementation of GNN in the original paper
-- [x] Rollout the environment using GNN with sampled actions
+- [x] Rollout the environment using GNN with sampled actions (**You can get running time for different problem sizes now, see below.**)
 - [ ] Training code